Piketulus/ChessBot/documentation/user_manual.md

 The project is made to work with the lichess.org chess interface.
 To play the bot against the lichess computer you will need a lichess bot account and lichess API-token at minimum.
 You can also play against the bot yourself on lichess, this can be done on an incognito browser window for example, or another lichess account.

-The bot can play as both white and black, and currently the search depth is fixed at a value that allows the bot to play at a fast speed so there is no need to wait forever for the bot to make a move.
+The bot can play as both white and black, and currently the max time per move is fixed at 5 seconds which allows the bot to play at a fast speed so there is no need to wait forever for the bot to make a move.

 ### Setting up you lichess account